kterusaki/slate/source/includes/lists/_fetch_all.md

   "nextPage": null
 }
 ```
 `GET /lists`

-This endpoint fetches a paginated collection of all Lists in your Organization.
+Retrieve a paginated collection of all Lists in your Organization.

 ### Query Parameters
 Parameter | Type | Description